Steven-Grevera/ENC4265/manual.md

 Coffee provides smaller but helpful benefits to the player at a selection of 1 of each.
-Unlocking other coffee requires Coffee Bean Bags which can be found while exploring corridors.
+Unlocking other coffee requires Coffee Bean Bags, which can be found while exploring corridors.
 ![image](https://github.com/user-attachments/assets/0aa0e452-9bb7-49a1-9e6f-f747ce62d6b2)
 *Figure 52: Image showing a Coffee Bean collectible item bag out in a corridor.
 Image Taken By: Steven Grevera*

-Collecting a coffee bean bag while exploring corridors, regardless of if you complete it to it’s exit or get a “game over”, keeps the bean forever in your amount collected total.
-Each corridor can only have a set amount collected within it maximum, before they no longer count toward your grand total.
-This amount can be seen on the corridor level selection screen.
+Collecting a coffee bean bag while exploring corridors, regardless of whether you complete it to its exit or get a “game over,” keeps the bean forever in your total collected amount.
+Each corridor can only have a set amount collected within its maximum before it no longer counts toward your grand total.
+This amount can be seen on the corridor-level selection screen.

  ![image](https://github.com/user-attachments/assets/6b6f0c8a-6ab7-4490-b681-7593b0ba86c8)
 *Figure 53: Image showing the corridor selection and the coffee beans obtained and max in that corridor.
 Which is circled in red.
 Image Taken By: Steven Grevera*